Permanentfrost/HomeLab/README.md

 You will occasionally transfer data, via machines.
 For this you can use Secure Copy Protocol (SCP) which opens an encrypted tunnel and then copies (as in `cp`) the data.

+Syntax is `scp + source + target` so assuming you have the SSH Keys set up already an example would be:

+`scp user@123.123.123.123:/path/to/myfile.txt /home/user/Downloads/`